LiMinggang/madedit-mod/README.txt

 17. Fix: Another bug about number highlight in 0.4.0 preview #127
 18. Fix: Enhanced ctrl+g & ctrl+shift+g and more #128 Support '+/-' as relative offset to current caret position/line
 19. Fix: Can't work with CPPCheck 1.72 #134
-20.Add documents(CN) for Python simplification
+20. Add documents(CN) for Python simplification
-21.Update boost to 1.60
+21. Update boost to 1.60
-22.Update Python to 2.7.11
+22. Update Python to 2.7.11
-23.Other minor improvements
+23. Other minor improvements

 Mod v0.3.10
 1. New: Support "Dot(".") match new line", default behavior is changed to NOT match new line #98